-Adam Heck just finished his Ph.D. in Carol Wilusz’s lab.
+Adam Heck finished his Ph.D. in Carol Wilusz’s lab in 2019.
 His dissertation focused on understanding how regulation of gene expression via RNA-binding proteins modulates pluripotency/differentiation in stem cells.
 Adam has moved from the CMB program to a postdoc position in Brandon Hadland’s lab.

 Can you say a little bit about your current job/research?